 Although the erotica output in my own name may not sound impressive, one of my most ambitious projects to date was the creation of a new author.

-During 2019, I published five full-size novels as Katya Cumming.
+During 2019, I published five full-size novels under a female pen name.
 I’ve kept the pseudonym and the stories (in progress), a secret for two years.
 When I came up with the idea I promised myself not to go public until I had completed several books and published them over a period of twelve months.
 This would allow me to assess unaided development.
-The experiment was also to see if ‘Katya’ would be prolific, and successful.
+The experiment was also to see if the erotica author would be prolific, and successful.
 She has been both when considering she’s had no support or advertising campaigns.

 The theory of creating ‘box sets’ was beyond me for a while.
 I’d checked a fair number on Amazon and couldn’t see many reviews, so I figured that maybe they were popular as a purchase, but not easy to review.
 Whatever … I spent a couple of weeks selecting and producing four box sets.
 They haven’t been my most successful venture, but in each case, I’m giving something back in terms of pricing, so it’s the consumer’s loss; not mine.